-Hindenburg report: France’s TotalEnergies puts on hold its $50 billion deal with Adani Group
+Hindenburg report: France’s TotalEnergies puts on hold hydrogen deal with Adani Group

 On January 30, Hindenburg retorted saying Adani Group cannot obfuscate its fraud by nationalism.

 “We also believe India’s future is being held back by the Adani Group, which has draped itself in the Indian flag while systematically looting the nation,” Hindenburg Research said.
-It said that the Adani Group had not given specific answers to 62 of the 88 questions the research firm had posed in its report
+It said that the Adani Group had not given specific answers to 62 of the 88 questions the research firm had posed in its report.

-Note: Correction and clarification: This headline has been edited.
-The previous version suggested that the TotalEnergies deal with Adani was valued at $50 billion.
-The firm only has a 25% stake in the $50 billion Adani hydrogen project.